Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Flavor as a Fundamental 2-Level System in Particle Physics

 \subsection{Fermion Generations: Flavor and Mass}

-Similar to chirality, flavor~(or generation) is not a conserved quantum number of the weak interactions in the SM.
+Flavor~(or generation) is not a conserved quantum number of the weak interactions in the SM.
 While the SM contains three generations of fermions, we restrict our attention here to the first two generations.
 The restriction to two generations is not an approximation to the SM but a deliberate projection onto a two-dimensional subspace.
 Hence, effective operators acting on a restricted flavor Hilbert space can be defined in a precise analogy with spin operators in quantum mechanics.
-This mirrors the use of polarization qubits in quantum optics~\cite{FabreTreps2020,romero2025photonicquantumcomputing} and provides the minimal Hilbert space required for constructing Bell inequalities.
+This mirrors the use of polarization qubits in quantum optics~\cite{FabreTreps2020,romero2025photonicquantumcomputing, NielsenChuang2012} and provides the minimal Hilbert space required for constructing Bell-type inequalities.

-In the SM, flavor eigenstates diagonalize the interaction basis, while mass eigenstates $|m_a\rangle$ diagonalize propagation.
-We do not distinguish between particle/anti-particle or up- vs. down-type fermions in each generation for defining our Hilbert space.
-Hence, for example, in the quark sector, $|m_1\rangle$ labels any of the first generation quarks: $\{u, \bar{u}, d, \bar{d}\}$~\footnote{The different masses and charges are relevant for detector measurements.
-This is no different from considering the Hilbert space for spins as $\{\uparrow,~\downarrow\}$ regardless of the particle being an electron or a positron for example, even though that may play a role in the categorization of the final measurements.}.
+In the SM, flavor eigenstates $|f_a\rangle$ diagonalize the interaction basis, while mass eigenstates $|m_a\rangle$ diagonalize propagation in space-time.
 Detectors identify particles through invariant mass, lifetime, and decay kinematics, all of which correspond to the mass basis.
-Physical asymptotic states are therefore always observed as mass eigenstates.
-Thus, while operators~(interactions) are defined in flavor space, measurements project onto mass eigenstates.
-Restricting attention to two flavors, denoted $|f_1\rangle$ and $|f_2\rangle$, the single-particle flavor Hilbert space is spanned by

-denoting the eigenstates of the charged weak interactions.
+Thus, while interactions are defined in flavor space, measurements project onto mass eigenstates.
+Restricting attention to two flavors, the single-particle mass and flavor Hilbert spaces are spanned by $\left\{ |m_1\rangle, |m_2\rangle \right\}$, and $\left\{ |f_1\rangle, |f_2\rangle \right\}$, denoting the mass eigenstates and the eigenstates of the charged weak interactions respectively.
 The two bases are related by a unitary transformation,

 where $U$ is the appropriate mixing matrix (e.g. CKM or PMNS).